This post may contain affiliate links. Please see my disclosure policy for more details.

 If you’re not sure where to stay in Sydney, make sure you read my guide on the best places to stay in Sydney.
 It runs through the best areas and accommodation options.

-Here are some of my recommended accommodation options.
-Or use the search box below to look for deals.
+Here are some of my recommended Sydney accommodation options.
+You can also use the search box below to look for deals.

 LUXURY – Park Hyatt Sydney (click here for details).
 This 5-star luxury hotel is conveniently located in The Rocks, between Sydney Harbour Bridge and Sydney Opera House.
 Amenities include spa treatments, a rooftop swimming pool and a 24-hour gym.